-- ► Interrupt machining - ▶ Enable the external direction keys: Press the MANUAL TRAVERSE soft key - ▶ Move the axes with the machine axis direction buttons
+- ▶ Interrupt machining - ▶ Enable the machine axis-direction keys: Press the MANUAL TRAVERSE soft key - ▶ Move the axes with the machine axis-direction keys

-On some machines you may have to press the machine START button after the MANUAL OPERATION soft key to enable the axis direction buttons.
+On some machines you may have to press the machine START button after the MANUAL OPERATION soft key to enable the axis-direction keys.
 Refer to your machine manual.